-If you have a My records booklet, there are pages to write down what you think helps your appetite and what does not (page 108).
+If you have a My records booklet, there are pages to write down what you think helps your appetite and what does not (see page 108).

-We have more information in our booklets (page 108):
+We have more information in our booklets (see page 108):

 - Healthy eating and cancer

 - Eating problems and cancer

-- The building-up diet.
+- The building-up diet

+- Managing weight gain after cancer treatment.